 It is really simple to submit a proposal: simply fill out the form in Digital User Office.

 The application in DUO consists of three parts:

-- The general information where you must provide the application title, list the co-authors and select the beamline with an end station; you should also specify precise machine parameters which must be kept to carry out your experiment.
+- The general information where you must provide the application title, list the co-authors and select the beamline with an end station; you should also specify synchrotron parameters which are necessary to carry out the experiment.

 - The scientific part where you must include the abstract and a substantive description of the experiment.
 To prepare your proposal, you should use THE TEMPLATE of the "Scientific Part" (last update August 2018).
 This document must not exceed two A4 pages (including figures and references) with a minimal font size of 12 pt (Times New Roman).
 Before submitting a proposal, we strongly recommend that you first consult the Proposal Guidelines which can be found below.
 We also recommend to look at the Guidelines of the European Synchrotron User Organization working group.